Reward Learning through Ranking Mean Squared Error: Experimental Setup and Results

-To assess the impact of our design choices, specifically the dynamic feedback schedule and the stratified trajectory sampling strategy, we ablate these components and evaluate performance on \texttt{Walker-walk}, \texttt{Cheetah-run}, and \texttt{Quadruped-walk} in the online feedback setting.
-As shown in Figure~\ref{fig:querying_results}, R4 performs comparably without these additions (red curves) in 2 out of 3 tested domains.
-Furthermore, using either technique on its own is sufficient to sustain performance, while combining both yields small but consistent improvements.
-Moreover, Appendix~\ref{sec:add_res} (Figures~\ref{fig:panel12} and~\ref{fig:offline_bin}) demonstrates R4’s robustness: it maintains strong performance under high levels of noisy feedback (80\% noise) compared to RbRL at only 10\% noise, and it achieves consistent results across different numbers of rating classes, whereas RbRL is sensitive to the choice of class count.
+To assess the impact of the dynamic feedback schedule and stratified trajectory sampling, we ablate these components and evaluate performance in three domains under the online feedback setting.
+We find that in two of the three domains, R4 performs comparably without these additions.
+Using either technique in isolation is sufficient to sustain performance, while combining both yields small but consistent improvements (see Appendix \ref{sec:add_res}, Figure \ref{fig:querying_results}).
+Next, we evaluate reward quality and report the Trajectory Alignment Coefficient (TAC) \cite{reward_alignment_metric} in Appendix \ref{sec:add_res}, Table \ref{tab:TAC}.
+TAC measures how similarly two reward functions rank a set of trajectories.
+We compute TAC between each method’s learned reward and the environment reward (where the simulated ratings were generated from).
+Results show that R4 produces reward functions that are generally better aligned with the environment reward compared to the other baselines.
+Finally, we examine how the number of rating bins affects R4 and RbRL in Appendix \ref{sec:add_res}, Figure \ref{fig:offline_bin}, with R4 remaining stable while RbRL degrades.